forward-distribution/bridget/docs/integration.md

 ```

 You can then `require` or `import` the lib like any other module.
+--->

 # [API](#api)

-In the API segment of the integration guide we will define what you get out-of-the-box when integrating `bridget` and all of the specific changes the `web delivery` should make in order for it to be compatible with and to function within the WebView context.
+In the API segment of the integration guide we will define what you get out-of-the-box when integrating `bridget` and all of the specific changes the `web delivery` should make in order for it to be compatible with `bridget` and to function within the WebView context.

 ## [Linking](#api-linking)

-The linking part of the API focuses on two things, document & external navigation.
+The linking part of the API focuses on navigation.

-Essentially, anywhere in the app where you have a link (e.g. `<a href='http://...'> link </a>` tag)  `bridget` will hijack the `onclick` (`ontap` | `onpress`) event of this element and do something else instead, provided the correct data properties have been set or are present on the web page.
+Essentially, anywhere in the app where there is a navigation hyperlink (e.g. `<a href='http://...'> link </a>` tag) `bridget` will take over the event and do the navigation, provided the correct data properties have been set or are present on the web page.

 This happens by default when `bridget` is included in your website, and you don't need to setup or configure anything in your codebase.

 ### Exposed API

- If you want to manually trigger the navigation events, however, then you can use the exposed API from `bridget`:
+If you want to manually trigger the navigation events, however, then you can use the exposed API from `bridget`.
+Since it's present in the `window` object, you can use it as:

 ---

-### `navigateToDoc`
+### `window.bridget.navigateToDoc`
-Navigates to a specified document (article, page, etc.) via the supplied url.
+Navigates to a specified location (document, article, page, etc.) via the supplied url.

 | Prop  | Required | Type |
 | ------| -------- | ------------|